RevoU-FSSE-4/module-2-Fachminur1/README.md

 # Welcome to my project for RevoU assignment.

 ## In this assignment, I am creating a website that consist of HTML and CSS file.
-The structure is build like this :
-- Header
-  - Navigation bar
+The skillset requires to have are :

-- Main
+  - Applying custom font
-  - Sticky Nav bar
+  - Adding advance style like text shadow
+  - Applying grid in both container and children
-  - Product Section
+  - Responsive image
-  - Sign up section
+  - Applying animation with CSS

 **Here are the steps of creating them from scratch:**